AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-teams-statuses-missing.md

 ---
-title: "Teams: Issues with setting team statuses for Done button "
+title: 'Teams: Issues with setting team statuses for Done button '
-description: "Issues have been reported regarding statuses for the [!UICONTROL Done] button when editing or creating a team.
-A Workaround is available."
+description: Issues have been reported regarding statuses for the [!UICONTROL Done] button when editing or creating a team.
+A Workaround is available.
 hidefromtoc: yes
 feature: People Teams and Groups
+exl-id: b5d1ed7c-02af-49d0-ac0e-284f615f4daa
 ---
 # Teams: Issues with setting team statuses for [!UICONTROL Done] button

 >[!NOTE]